Saifuddin Kitchlew

 Dr. Saifuddin Kitchlew (15 January 1888 – 9 October 1963) was an Indian independence activist, barrister, politician and later a leader of the peace movement.
 A member of Indian National Congress, he first became Punjab Provincial Congress Committee (Punjab PCC) head and later the General Secretary of the All India Congress Committee in 1924.
 He is most remembered for the protests in Punjab after the implementation of Rowlatt Act in March 1919, after which on 10 April, he and another leader Satyapal, were secretly sent to Dharamsala.
 A public protest rally against their arrest and that of Gandhi, on 13 April 1919 at Jallianwala Bagh, Amritsar, led to the infamous Jallianwala Bagh massacre.
 He was also a founding member of Jamia Millia Islamia.
 He was awarded the Stalin Peace Prize (now known as Lenin Peace Prize) in 1952.

 Early life

-Saifuddin Kitchlew was born on January 15, 1888 in Amritsar, in the Punjab Province of British India into a Kashmiri Muslim family of the Kitchlew clan, to parents Azizuddin Kitchlew and Dan Bibi.
-His father owned a pashmina and saffron trading business and originally belonged to a Brahmin family of Baramulla, who had converted to Islam from Hinduism.
-His ancestor, Prakash Ram Kitchlew, had converted to Islam and his grandfather, Ahmed Jo migrated from Kashmir to Punjab in the mid-19th century after the Kashmir famine of 1871.
+Saifuddin Kitchlew was born on January 15, 1888 in Amritsar, in the Punjab Province of British India into a Converted Kashmiri pandit family of the Kitchlew clan, to parents Azizuddin Kitchlew and Dan Bibi.
+His father owned a pashmina and saffron trading business and originally belonged to a Kashmiri Pandit family of Baramulla, who had converted to Islam from Hinduism.
+His father, Ahmed Jo migrated from Kashmir to Punjab in the mid-19th century after the Kashmir famine of 1871.

 Kitchlew went to Islamia High School in Amritsar, later obtaining a B.A. from Cambridge University, and a Ph.D. from a German university, before practising law in India.